EnockKipkorir594/Njirani/README.md

 ## What is Njirani
-Njirani is a neighbourhood services platform that connects members of an estate or a gated community with trusted local service providers - plumbers, electrician,cleaners, house helps,painters and more - all within their immediate area.
+Njirani is a neighbourhood services platform that connects members of an estate or a gated community with trusted local service providers - plumbers, electricians,cleaners, house helps,painters, movers and more - all within their immediate area.

 ## The problem it solves
 Right now when a pipe bursts at 9am or a light fitting stops working most kenyans do the